dmuth/splunk-network-health-check/README.md

 ### Default Targets

-These are the default targets, but can be overridden with `-e TARGET=...`:
+These are the default targets, but can be overridden with `-e TARGETS=...`:

 - google.com
 - 8.8.8.8 (Google's DNS Resolver)